Altacore-Laboratories/Roman-Numeral-Converter/README.md

 System.out.println(RomanNumerals.toNumber("VIII")); //Output: 8
 ```

 Overall, you can use this to convert numbers in high accuracy to & from roman numerals.
+I recommend copying the entire `system` folder into your project & modifying the packages if neccessary.
+Once the package is propely set, it should work fine.